janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-deployment.md

 - Azure resource group name: `azure-functions-typescript-4-continuous-deployment`.
 - Endpoint address for the Greet function: `https://aft-rgu2ohy42laos-functions.azurewebsites.net/api/greet/`.

+## Automatic Deployment

-The deployment process is done with four files:
+The deployment process is described in these four files.

+TODO: Direct link to the files in this repo.

 - A bash script that creates the resource group and the resources on Azure.
-- An [Azure Resource Manager (ARM) template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/) that describes the resources.
+- An  hat describes the resources.
 - A bash script that copies the compiled code to Azure.
 - A few extra steps in the CircleCI configuration file.

-The ARM template is by far the biggest file.

 ## Naming Azure Resources